bizhan-laripour/RMM_AGENT/README.md

+This service compares Thresholds and Zabbix datas that had inserted into elasticsearch database.

+if the thresholds are being touched an alarm will be raised and push into the RabbitMQ queue that RMM module consumes this queue.

 Build Dockerfile with this command
 ```
 sudo docker build -t agent .

 ```

-This module gets data of servers from zabbix server and inserts all these datas into elasticsearch database in a Scheduled period of time.
-These datas are used in Agent project for comparing Thresholds and these datas